uLbyy/butter_bottom_nav/README.md

 # Butter-Bottom-Nav
 A simple bottom navigation library.
-Easy way to create a bottom navigation bar.
+An easy way to create a bottom navigation bar.
 There are five items on the bar and you can customize them as you like.

 # Installation